laboni-prod/pixelpenwords/ppw_website_astro_theme/src/content/tools/monthly-money-reality.md

 ---
-title: 'Mindful Progress Planner | Notion Template'
+title: 'Monthly Money Reality | Notion Template'
-description: A structured Notion template designed for intentional planning, weekly reflection, and mindful productivity.
+description: A gentle Notion template designed to help you look at your finances without pressure or judgment.
 publishDate: 'Jan 02 2024'
 seo:
   image: